 The Rise of Chatbots in Supply Management and Why You Should Care

-AI chatbots have gained their foothold in the modern digital space as a majority of industries use chatbot for enhanced, insightful, and efficient customer engagement.
+AI chatbots have gained their foothold in the modern digital space as a majority of industries use a chatbot for enhanced, insightful, and efficient customer engagement.
 AI-based chatbots are available 24/7, they are intuitive and they do not make mistakes.
+Due to digital transformation, the use of chatbots in supply management is rising.
 Almost every internet user interacts with some type of chatbot every day.
 ‘Hi Siri!’, ‘Ok Google!’ and ‘Hey Alexa!’ are some common phrases that people are familiar with.

 Chatbots in Supply Management: Consumer-Oriented Practices –

 Chatbots are not industry-specific but they can be outfitted with industry-specific information so they can connect to the consumers and clients who are most familiar with industry jargon and variables.
 Nonetheless, chatbots are an easy way to communicate with consumers.

 Here, a good example would be of UPS bots that can talk to customers via ‘Google Home’ and provide delivery-related information.
 The bot uses additional software for personalized planning and tracking.
 Chatbots can handle many low-level operations that would otherwise require customer support personnel.

 This is quite similar to shopping or booking a service.
 Customers can request deliveries through a logistical chatbot and it can also handle all the additional information such as pickup and delivery address, delivery schedule, insurance, and delivery speed.
 Additionally, the chatbot can also process the order and issue a receipt that contains the necessary details.